JV

 Turning weather into action — across industries.

-At Weathernews Inc., I work across the industries where weather and climate drive operational and financial decisions — shipping, aviation, energy, agriculture, logistics, ports and infrastructure, commodities, and government.
-I also lead our weather-API and data-services business in the region, working with companies that embed our intelligence directly inside their own platforms.
-Customers range from global shipowners and canal authorities to airlines, growers, energy operators, trading desks, logistics platforms, and federal agencies — across North, Central, and South America.
-The short version of the job is the same in every conversation: help them turn weather intelligence into action.
+My job is to find the places where weather and climate are driving operational and financial decisions — and help the people there make better ones.
+That spans shipping, aviation, energy, agriculture, logistics, ports, commodities, and government.
+I also run the weather-API and data business for the Americas, working with companies that want to embed weather intelligence directly into their own platforms.
+The clients range from global shipowners and canal authorities to airlines, growers, energy operators, trading desks, and federal agencies — across North, Central, and South America.
+The conversation is always different.
+The question is always the same: how do you turn a forecast into a decision?

 Jesse Vecchione at the Weathernews operations center